learn-co-curriculum/hs-flatiron-swag-store-day01/README.md

 You can set your own price and count (how much of the item is in stock) but remember these items are in HIGH demand!

-Step 6 - We've got the M covered, now let's move onto the V. In your views directory create an `items.erb` file that will display all of the merch for our store - including each item's name, photo and price.

-Step 7 - Set up your `get '/items'` route to pull all of your items from the database and display them in your new `items.erb` template.

-Take a look at that swag!
+Now boot up your server with `rackup`, head to `localhost:9292` and take a look at that swag!

 ## Bonus Challenges
 + Set up a form that lists all the items and allows users to chose how many of each item they would like to order.
 Hint: There is a `type="number"` attribute for form inputs.
 Google it!
   * When the form is submitted, the items' inventory (count) should decrease.
 + Add an inventory page that displays the count for each item.
-  * Add a form to the page that let's you chose and item and increase the count (inventory) for that item.
+  * Add a form to the page that let's you chose an item and increase the inventory (count) for that item.